North Sea flood of 1962: Causes

+The storm

 The severe storm and the flood it caused in the last hours of 16 February affected the dykes more than predicted and led to some 50 breaches before officials raised the alarm for Hamburg.
 At this time of the day, most city offices were closed, which slowed the notification of the population.
 Civil protection plans were not implemented yet.

 Due to telephone landline breakdowns, warnings could not be forwarded from coastal to inland emergency offices.
 Breakdowns in alarm siren lines and electricity lines severely affected the warning system.
 Radio amateurs had to establish emergency operations to support emergency services as a means of communication.

 Around midnight, the peaks were too high for some dykes to withstand.
 The backs of the dykes were not fortified, so the first overtopping waters destroyed the dykes from behind and cleared the way for the flood.

-Helmut Schmidt, police senator of Hamburg, coordinated the rescue operations, and requested for emergency help throughout Europe.
-He requested parts of the Bundeswehr for emergency purposes, especially engineers.
-That meant overstepping his legal authority, ignoring the German constitution's prohibition on using the army for "internal affairs" - a clause excluding disasters was not added until 1968.
-Also he got help by helicopters from other NATO states.
-The latter were called Fliegende Engel (Flying Angels) by the people.
+Helmut Schmidt, then police senator of Hamburg, coordinated the rescue operations, and requested emergency help from countries throughout western Europe.
+He also called for elements of the new formed Bundeswehr to assist with the emergency, especially engineers.
+That meant overstepping his legal authority, ignoring the German constitution's prohibition on using the army for "internal affairs"—a clause excluding disasters was not added until 1968.
+He also secured the assistance of helicopters from other NATO states.

 120 square kilometres or a sixth of the city of Hamburg were flooded, destroying 6,000 buildings.
-Streets were unusable and railway operation was suspended, leaving Hamburg unsupplied for an indeterminate period of time.
+Streets were unusable and railway operations were suspended, which meant supplies could not reach the city.

 Aftermath

 Greece donated 500 tonnes of raisins to the people of Hamburg after the flood.
-Afterwards, emergency plans were implemented, and dykes were shortened and strengthened, leaving some river arms and bays unattached from the sea.
+Afterwards, emergency plans were implemented, and dykes were shortened and strengthened, leaving some river arms and bays cut off from the sea.